-Chart 3: Total Contributions to the U.S. Labour Productivity Slowdown between 1995-2004 and 2004-2015, Percentage Points, Private Industries the total slowdown.
+Chart 4: Total Contributions to the U.S. Labour Productivity Slowdown between 1995-2004 and 2004-2015, Percentage Points, Private Industries retail trade (-0.32 percentage points).
+Together, these three industries accounted for 80.5 per cent of the total slowdown.
 The contributions of manufacturing, wholesale trade and retail trade to the aggregate slowdown were driven almost entirely by within-sector productivity growth slowdowns in those industries.